Shelby O’Connor: Professor in Pathology and Laboratory Medicine

 Lexie’s favorite ice cream: Zanzibar chocolate or Salted caramel

 Ryan M grew up in Mukwonago, Wisconsin.
 She went to school at the University of Wisconsin-Madison, and she earned a degree in Genetics.
 During her undergrad years, she did research in Chris Hittinger’s lab.
-Her favorite part of her undegrad research project was to create a ‘super hybrid’ of saccharomyces species.
-She was excited because nobody had done it before, and many people didn’t think it was possible!
+She was in our lab for two years as a technician and then joined as a graduate student in September of 2019.

 Olivia is from Littleton, Colorado.
 She went to Colorado Mesa University and earned a B.S. in Biology with minors in Chemistry and Dance.
 She did research with Dr. Kyle McQuade, and did a summer research project with Dr. Steven Wilhelm at the U. of Tennessee.
 Wow – she also went on a research trip to Antarctica (rumor has it that it was cold)!
-In lab, she likes to design and run flow cytometry panels.
-She also likes pipetting ‘things.’
+In lab, she likes pipetting ‘things.’
+It’s therapeutic.

-Outside of lab, Olivia enjoys knitting, running, and doing aerial silks.
+Outside of lab, Olivia enjoys knitting and running.
 She likes dogs, but doesn’t have one yet. (clearly, she needs one!)

-Favorite ice cream: Banana ice cream with chocolate and peanut butter
+Favorite ice cream: Banana cream pie and peanut butter cookie dough, depending on the day.